abdellatif-laghjaj/todo-list/README.md

 ## 1. Introduction

-Welcome to the documentation for the Todo List App, a simple and refactored project designed to manage your tasks efficiently.
+Welcome to the documentation for the TO-DOIT App, a simple and refactored project designed to manage your tasks efficiently.
 This document provides an overview of the project, its code structure, refactoring details, clean code practices, design patterns, deployment information, and usage instructions.

 ## 2. Project Overview

-The Todo List App is a web-based application developed to help users manage their tasks by providing a user-friendly interface for adding, editing, and deleting tasks.
+The TO-DOIT App is a web-based application developed to help users manage their tasks by providing a user-friendly interface for adding, editing, and deleting tasks.
 The app also supports task filtering based on status (All, Pending, Completed) and incorporates a theme switcher for a personalized user experience.

 ## 3. Getting Started

-To get started with the Todo List App, follow these steps:
+To get started with the TO-DOIT App, follow these steps:

 ### Prerequisites